-Here are 3 easy-to-practice tips to help students develop the lifelong skill of inquiry, and those essential soft skills that actively support inquiry:
+Here are 3 easy-to-practice tips to help learners develop the lifelong skill of inquiry, and those essential soft skills that actively support inquiry:

-3) Begin with the philosophy that there are no stupid questions, and foster natural curiosity.
+1) Begin with the attitude that there are no “stupid questions” to foster intuitive curiosity and creativity

-2) Teach them about the importance of asking those that transform their own thinking to craft their questions through problem solving.
+2) Teach them about the importance of asking questions that transform their own thinking to craft their questions through problem solving.

-1) Expose them to the people that make them want to keep asking more and provoke them to think critically.
+3) Expose them to the people that make them want to keep asking more and provoke them to think critically.

-In a world of 7.44 billion people, what if you could connect your students with the brightest minds and thought leaders that move our world forward, to answer their most profound questions?
-A circle of influence of those that are willing to hear students’ musings, and offer useful insight can help students make both academic and professional decisions that are less random and more thoughtful.
+In a world of almost 8 billion people, what if you could connect your learners with the brightest minds and thought leaders that move our world forward, to answer their most profound questions?
+A circle of influence of those that are willing to hear learners’ musings and offer useful insight, can help learners make both academic and professional decisions that are less random and more thoughtful.